General | Profiles | Outputs | Projects | Ethics

 Q. How do I get training to use the system?

-Q. What information will go automatically from Worktribe (the Research Management System) to the University website?
+Q. What information will go automatically from Worktribe to the University website?

-A. Your name, contact details, photograph, biography, details of all your outputs except any embargoed, basic details of all of your projects (investigators, title, dates, funder, abstract, amount) , your recognition entries (esteem measures and research activity), and any News or Events you create which are approved by your School Public Engagement Officer.
-In general for any of these items you can set them in Worktribe to be discoverable or private – any marked private will not be transferred to the website.
+A. Your name, contact details, photograph, biography, details of all your outputs checked and marked discoverable by the repository team, basic details of all of your projects (investigators, title, dates, funder, abstract, amount) , your recognition entries (esteem measures and research activity), and any News or Events you create which are approved by your School Public Engagement Officer.

 Q. What control do I have to make things accessible or not?